codeconnoisseur-channels/invoiceser/README.md

 ## 📚 Documentation

-We have organized our documentation into specialized guides so you can quickly find what you're looking for:

 ### 🎯 [Product Overview & Requirements](./docs/PRODUCT_REQUIREMENTS.md)
 *For Product Managers, Stakeholders, and Visionaries.*
 Understand the core problems Invoiceser solves and the data-driven product strategy.
 View the complete feature breakdown, target audience personas, and a comprehensive, multi-phase future roadmap spanning from MVP to a full ecosystem.